top of page

 Silver Springs, Clonmel, home of Charles and Eliza Bianconi; Trollope was a regular guest, and Eliza believed that Silverbridge in The Last Chronicle of Barset was intended to recall the house.

-Culzean Castle, South Ayrshire, Scotland, Trollope's apparent inspiration for Portray Castle in The Eustace Diamonds (circa 1829).
+Culzean Castle, South Ayrshire, Scotland, Trollope's apparent inspiration for Portray Castle in The Eustace Diamonds, circa 1829.

-Old Rectory, Lowick, home of Reverend William Lucas Collins, a friend of Trollope; Trollope wrote portions of Dr.Wortle's School while staying there (modern view).
+Old Rectory, Lowick, home of Reverend William Lucas Collins, a friend of Trollope; Trollope wrote Dr. Wortle's School during a 3 week stay at the home (modern view).

 SS Great Britain, which Trollope sailed on from Liverpool to Melbourne in 1871.
 He wrote Lady Anna in its entirety while on board.

-Harrow School, where Trollope was a student from 1823-1825 and 1831-1833 (attributed, modern view).
+Harrow School, where Trollope was a student from 1823-1825 and 1831-1833 (modern view).
+Attributed.

 The Garrick Club, Dining Room; Trollope joined the club in 1862.